-Stakeholders of FX - including the Agency, SEAS Vendor, IV&V Vendor, external organizations, and FX Project Owners - will reference the Data Type descriptions and strategies throughout FX.
+Stakeholders of FX-including the Agency, SEAS Vendor, IV&V Vendor, external organizations, and FX Project Owners-will reference the Data Type descriptions and strategies throughout FX.

-The strategy to communicate and maintain this information is to create a custom FX Data Type Strategy List located in the FX Projects Repository (i.e., Florida Health Care Connections > SEAS > Documents > Technical Domain > Information > Data Types).
-The FX Data Type Strategy List will become the system of record for the data type characteristics for each defined FX Data Type.
+The strategy to communicate and maintain this information was to create a custom FX Data Type Strategy List located in the FXPR (i.e., Florida Health Care Connections > SEAS > Documents > Technical Domain > Information > Data Types).
+The FX Data Type Strategy List will become the standard for the data type characteristics for each defined FX Data Type.
 The FX Data Type Strategy List will include status fields that allow users to understand the maturity of each data type strategy record.
+This list has been turned over to the EDW Vendor for implementation and ongoing maintenance.